ankitsejwal/Lyndor/README.md

 ## Lyndor #

 * This software can download any [**Lynda.com**](https://www.lynda.com) course
-* You will need a Lynda.com Standard or Organisation account inorder to download courses.
+* You will need a Lynda.com Basic, Premium or Organisation account inorder to download courses.
-* On providing course url, the program will download - Course Folder, Chapters and Videos, sometimes there over 100 videos and arranging them takes time, to solve the issue, the program grabs each video and renames it to arrange all videos in correct order.
+* On providing course url, the program will download - Course Folder, Chapters, Videos and info files, and will arrange all the videos in correct order by renaming them in a sequence.
-* info.txt file is created, containing additional info about the course.
+* info.txt and CONTENT.md file is created, containing additional info about the course.
-* You can download multiple courses at one time.
+* You can download multiple courses at one time by pasting several urls in **bulk download.txt**

+* **NOTE:** The Basic and Premium account costs about $20 and $30 USD respectively once the 30 day free trial ends, which is not much considering you are investing your career or passion and may get exponential returns from this investment.

 ### Platforms